cbutler01/OIRE-Fuzzy-String/README.md

 good idea to modularize the code more than it is currently since the steps in each of the sections of the program are not overtly dissimilar.

-Further, there are some flaws with the current implementation of the Best Course survey.
-The course number needs to always have four digits, so leading zeros must be inserted.
-The course title processing is mostly functional, but -99 course numbers are all given the same most common course title, which is not intended.
-There also seems to be a bug if a single entry of a course is followed by courses with -99 course titles.
-There is also currently no implementation to match the names of the professors of the courses.
+Further, there is currently no implementation to match the names of the professors of the courses in the Best Course survey.